nats-io/nats-architecture-and-design/adr/ADR-59.md

 ## Consequences

 Stream sourcing and mirroring provide a foundation for building distributed data topologies in NATS JetStream.
 Key-Value stores use mirrors for read replicas and sources for aggregating buckets (see [ADR-8](ADR-8.md)).
-Object stores can similarly be mirrored across locations.
-These primitives, combined with subject transforms (see [ADR-30](ADR-30.md)), enable flexible data routing and integration patterns without application-level code.
+These primitives, combined with subject transforms
+(see [ADR-30](ADR-30.md)), enable flexible data routing and integration patterns without application-level code.